Skip To Main Content

 Congrats to our 2025 Alumni Hall of Fame Inductees

-Wiss Nation is pleased to announce our 2025 WHS Alumni Hall of Fame Inductees: Andrew Bell ‘01, Jeffrey Bond ‘99, Amy Breen Kunihiro ‘89, Maya Chester-Ziv ‘15, Michael Hurst ’95, Francis Larkin III ’73, Dr. Abraham Lo ’98, Julia Plostnieks ’99, Sue Kanopka ‘94, Maryann Slater '78 and Kyle Wilson ‘85.
-They will be inducted at a formal ceremony at WHS on Friday, October 10 at 6PM.
-All are welcome to attend.
+Congratulations to our 2025 WHS Alumni Hall of Fame Inductees: Andrew Bell ‘01, Jeffrey Bond ‘99, Amy Breen Kunihiro ‘89, Maya Chester-Ziv ‘15, Michael Hurst ’95, Francis Larkin III ’73, Dr. Abraham Lo ’98, Sue Kanopka ‘94, Maryann Slater '78 and Kyle Wilson ‘85.
+We celebrated their accomplishments at a ceremony on October 10.

 image of WHS contacts